-Quinoa is considered a grain-type food that has been a staple in the South American diet and is gaining interest among Americans because of the great health benefits it offers and its versatility.
-It is gluten-free, making it a great grain choice for those with celiac disease, has a low glycemic index and contains fiber, which makes it a good carbohydrate choice for people with diabetes.
+Quinoa has a low glycemic index and contains fiber, which makes it a good carbohydrate choice for people with diabetes.
 Quinoa can be incorporated into many types of dishes, including soups, casseroles and salads, and can be enjoyed as a side dish like rice and potatoes.

-Quinoa is a good source of dietary fiber, with one half-cup serving containing almost 3 g.
+Quinoa is a good source of dietary fiber, with a 1/2 cup serving containing almost 3 grams.
 Fiber is the indigestible part of vegetables, fruits, whole grains, legumes and nuts.
 It contributes to digestive health by keeping you regular and helps make you feel full and satisfied after eating.
-For good health, it is recommended that you consume 14 g of dietary fiber for every 1,000 calories you consume each day.
-Quinoa is a great food to help you meet your dietary fiber recommendations.